ryan-moeller/lua-httpd/samples/websockets/README.md

 A few compiled modules are needed to implement the WebSocket protocol (namely libmd for SHA1, b64 for base64, and libxor for XOR unmasking).
 These modules only depend on base system libraries.

+## Kqueue

+This sample utilizes [kqueue][1] to implement a basic asynchronous event loop for processing concurrent tasks.
+A task consists of a coroutine for the thread of execution and a kevent referencing that coroutine.
+When the the event is triggered, the event loop resumes the coroutine referenced by the kevent.
+The coroutine can then yield back to the event loop when it is ready to wait for the next event.

+As concrete examples, this server registers events filtering for readable data on the WebSocket fd and on pipe fds connected to child processes handling long-running tasks.
+This enables concurrent handling of WebSocket client requests and ensures the user interface remains responsive during the execution of extended operations on the server.